• The Warehouse Salon

-If your hair feels greasy at the top but straw-dry at the ends, you’re not alone.
-It’s one of the most common things I see behind the chair here at The Warehouse Salon in DeLand.
-Most people think it means their hair is “just weird” or “unfixable,” but that’s not true.
+If your hair feels greasy at the top but straw-dry at the ends, you're not alone.
+It's one of the most common things we see behind the chair here at The Warehouse Salon in Fairfield, NJ.
+Most people think it means their hair is "just weird" or "unfixable," but that's not true.
 It usually just means the balance is off.

 This combination of oiliness and dryness doesn't happen because your scalp is broken.
 It happens because your products, washing habits, and moisture levels are out of sync.
 The good news?
 You can fix it without cutting your hair or coating it in heavy oils.
 You just need a smarter system.